imartinezl/difw/docs/source/index.rst

-.. cpab documentation master file, created by sphinx-quickstart on Mon Jun 28 18:23:50 2021.
+.. difw documentation master file, created by sphinx-quickstart on Mon Jun 28 18:23:50 2021.
   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.